joshgillies/node-matrix-bundler/README.md

 Generate file bundles for import into Squiz Matrix systems.
 Useful as an alternative to the cubmersome "[Bulk File Import Tool]".

-Generated bundles are compatible with but not exclusive to the "[Import Assets from XML Tool]"
+Generated bundles are compatible with but not exclusive to the "[Import Assets from XML Tool]".

 [![Build Status](https://travis-ci.org/joshgillies/node-matrix-bundler.svg)](https://travis-ci.org/joshgillies/node-matrix-bundler)
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://github.com/feross/standard)